 “I love to sing – it’s the most wonderful feeling there is in the world for me.” – Judy Garland, 1956

 October 10, 1926: The last time that “The Gumm Family” performed on the stage of their father’s theater in Grand Rapids, Minnesota.
-This night was the third and final night of the “Gala Farewell Shows” that the family entertaining the town with in advance of their big move to California.
+This night was the third and final night of the “Gala Farewell Shows” that the family entertained the town with, in advance of their big move to California.
 This was the theater where it all began, where Judy had her stage debut at the age of two-and-a-half on December 26, 1924.
 The move to California proved to be rather serendipitous.

 October 10, 1939: Babes in Arms had its gala premiere at Grauman’s Chinese Theater in Hollywood.
 Judy was accompanied to the premiere by co-star Mickey Rooney and her mom, Ethel.